DaCHack/Futro-S740-Homeserver/README.md

 Working on a solution with OVMF but did not succeed yet.
 [Thread on Proxmox forum](https://forum.proxmox.com/threads/intel-igp-gemini-lake-passthrough-q35-fails-to-boot-on-ubuntu-18-04-3-lts-%E2%80%93-i915-conflict-detected-with-stolen-region.57584/) regarding Ubuntu guest on Gemini Lake with q35 as well as [this one](https://forum.proxmox.com/threads/proxmox-6-0-gemini-lake-and-igd-graphics-passthrough-for-windows-10.60415/page-3#post-389588) might help

 3) Install e.g. Debian in the guest VM.
-Ideally, unselect the desktop environment and only install SSH server and the basic sytem utilities.
-In case of using a desktop environment, make sure to make the physical display your main display.
+   - Ideally, unselect the desktop environment and only install SSH server and the standard system utilities.
+   - In case of using a desktop environment, make sure to make the physical display your main display.
 Then you can basically use the connected USB mouse and keyboard as if your are working with a native system.
-You can even disable the NOVNC screen, yet I found it helpful to use this screen for the NOVNC terminal in runlevel 3 while having all graphical outputs (KODI, UxPlay) on the physical display.
+   - You can even disable the NOVNC screen, yet I found it helpful to use this screen for the NOVNC terminal in runlevel 3 while having all graphical outputs (KODI, UxPlay) on the physical display.
 5) Optional: Enable xterm.js by adding a virtual serial port to the VM, enable the serial port in the VM operating system `sudo systemctl enable serial-getty@ttyS0.service` and `sudo systemctl start serial-getty@ttyS0.service`.
-6) Install and set up ssh
+6)  Do `su -`  , `apt install sudo`, `usermod -a -G sudo administrator` (where administator is the user name created during installation and *reboot*
+7)  Set up SSH
+   - After Debian installation is set up already and you are able to log in with the user created during installation
+   - You may need to log into the guest system via SSH because the virtual console is not available due to PCI passthrough!
-7) Install and set up unattended-upgrades
+8) Install and set up unattended-upgrades
-8) Install and set up fail2ban
+9) Install and set up fail2ban

 ### Docker setup